 - Keep everyone fed, hydrated, and energized.

-- Pour celebratory bubbly and making a pre-ceremony toast.
+- Pour celebratory bubbly and make a pre-ceremony toast.

 - Help the bridal party navigate the venue and note where everything is.